kiui6/FlowerEngine/Docs/CodingStyle/PerFrameCode.md

 ## Return types
 For per-frame code it's highly adviced to minimize constructor/destructor calls and maximize reuse of objects.

+All or almost all code can be rewritten to reuse memory instead of recreating objects.

 ### std::optional
 Instead of `std::optional` using of `bool` returning function with a `&result` argument is recommended.
 This saves construction and destruction and allows code reuse and/or more efficient memory management.
 For consistency, at success such function shall return `true`, and `false` at failure.